-In this post, I am going to be sharing my favourite ten female characters in my favourite books.
-Young Adult books nowadays are filled with strong, independent women and I feel this is what we should all aspire to be like.
+In this post, I am going to be sharing my favourite ten female-identifying characters in my favourite books.

 Honourable mentions: Zoe Murphy; Ginny Weasley; Bronwyn and Maeve Rojas; Addy and Ashton Prentiss; Luna Lovegood